 “Big data is a big problem, and it’s an incredible opportunity,” Kelly said.
-“What we’re providing is the tool that allows you to scoop the water out of the ocean, pour it into a filter, and make it drinkable rather than having to do on your own each of those potable steps you vaguely remember from secondary school chemistry.”
+“What we’re providing is the tool that allows you to scoop the water out of the ocean, pour it into a filter, and make it drinkable rather than having to do on your own each of those potable steps you vaguely remember from high school chemistry.”

-“Organisations that are partnering with Microsoft are seeing results pretty quickly,” she said.
+“Organizations that are partnering with Microsoft are seeing results pretty quickly,” she said.
 “The impact – that’s what’s most exciting.”

 And what’s more, you don’t have to be an information technology (IT) specialist or a data scientist with a Ph.D. in analytics to get results, she said.